TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### System Design Principles

 #### Serverless Architecture:
-The entire architecture is Serverless, utilizing AWS Lambda for Compute, DynamoDB for a NoSQL database, and WebSocket API for handling Real-time Connections.
+We have utilised AWS Lambda for Compute, DynamoDB for a NoSQL database, and WebSocket API for handling Real-time Connections.
 No infrastructure Provioning / Management Overhead involved.
+Makes it massively scalable and reduces associated costs.

 #### High Availability

 _Multi-AZ Deployments:_
-DynamoDB supports Multi-AZ deployments, automatically replicating data across multiple Availability Zones (AZs) within a region.
+DynamoDB supports Multi-AZ deployments, automatically replicating data across multiple Availability Zones within a region.
 Lambda runs your function in multiple Availability Zones to ensure that it is available to process events in case of a service interruption in a single zone.
 The core services used here are implictly resilent to Zonal Failures.